The Prevention and Care of Radiation Damage

 Treating the Skin After Radiation is Essential to the Skin's Structure

-There are few traumas generating more free (hydroxyl) radical formation and subsequent inflammation than radiation does creates.
-This further destroys the skin’s normal structure and physiology.
-Thus, Miracle of the Sea Aloe Vera Gel or Almond Oil with Natural Marine Extract should be used post treatment as well.
+There are few traumas generating more free (hydroxyl) radical formation and subsequent inflammation than those created by radiation.
+Radiation treatment further destroys the skin’s normal structure and physiology.
+Thus, Miracle of the Sea Natural Marine Extract in Aloe Vera Gel or Almond Oil should be used post treatment as well.